-3 Basic Skills Every Lacrosse Player Needs
+3 Most Essential Skills Every Lacrosse Player Needs to Know

 At GameBreaker Lacrosse Camps, our directors make sure to spend time developing the mental and physical side of each player to help them reach the next level the following season and beyond.
 This is accomplished by bringing in people within the sport who play for national teams, top college programs, and other highly rated educational institutions.
 What’s really helpful is that they don’t just see themselves as coaches – they are role models representing the game they love, and they want to pass that love and passion down to the generations behind them.